ethyca/fides/docs/fides/docs/index.md

 # Introduction to Fides

-Fides [pronounced */fee-dhez/*] is an open-source privacy as code (PaC) tool by [Ethyca](https://ethyca.com) that allows you to easily describe, version and enforce privacy behaviors and policies across your application code and data infrastructure consistently.
+Fides [pronounced */fee-dhez/*, from Latin: Fidēs] is an open-source privacy as code (PaC) tool by [Ethyca](https://ethyca.com) that allows you to easily declare your systems' privacy characteristics, track privacy related changes to systems & data in version control, and enforce policies in both your source code and your runtime infrastructure.

 This includes support for major privacy regulations (e.g. [GDPR](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/), [CCPA](https://ethyca.com/cpra-hub/) and [LGPD](https://iapp.org/news/a/the-new-brazilian-general-data-protection-law-a-detailed-analysis/)) and standards like [ISO 19944](https://www.iso.org/standard/79573.html) by default.
 Fides can manage both enforcement of privacy in your CI pipeline and orchestration of data privacy requests in your runtime environment.